twitchel/twitchel/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on IoT all the things
+- 🔭 I’m currently working on improving my dotfiles setup
-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning Kubernetes
 - 💬 Ask me about yes
-- 📫 How to reach me: me@danielkjones.com
+- 📫 How to reach me: contact@danieljones.net
 - ⚡ Fun fact: ...